scaryoke/ISQA-3420/Presentation/presentation.md

 - Developers are using and bringing in code or other resources from outside of the company.

 -Solution
--Allow developers to use open-source software
+- Allow developers to use open-source software
--Send all codes through FOSSology
+- Send all codes through FOSSology
--Then send it through the National Vulnerablity Database
+- Then send it through the National Vulnerablity Database

 # Use Cases